 - The Colorado courts allow injured parties to request compensation for non-economic damages such as physical pain, emotional distress, and mental anguish.
 A jury will decide the amount of these awards based on the severity and longevity of the injury.
 Catastrophic and permanent injuries tend to qualify for greater pain and suffering awards.

-These accidents are terrifying and all-too-common for cyclists.
-To stay safe from these common accidents:
+How to Avoid Being in a Bicycle Accident in Denver, COThese accidents are terrifying and all-too-common for cyclists.
+To stay safe from these common accidents, bicycle riders need to:

 - Always be aware of cars on the road.